"I have now a library of nearly 900 volumes over 700 of which I wrote myself--"

 of the manuscript.
 Thoreau's writings for publication are edited from the

 manuscript or printed versions that most clearly represent Thoreau's intentions.

 The Thoreau Edition was founded in 1966.
-To date, sixteen volumes of a projected
+To date, seventeen volumes of a projected

 twenty-eight have been published by Princeton University Press.